olensmar/openapi-sidecar/README.md

 ### With port-rewriting

-If you for some reason can't (or don't want to) change the port of the target service (or the service client) you can use the included openapi-sidecar-init docker image to dynamically rewrite the ports of the pod.
+If you for some reason can't (or don't want to) change the port of the target service (or the service client) you can use the included openapi-sidecar-init docker image to dynamically rewrite the ports of the pod (see the [init.sh](init/init.sh) script to see how this is done).

 Adding this to the example above: